Offered at Dauphin Island Sea Lab (DISL) only

 A general introduction to the physics, chemistry, geology, and biology of the oceans.

-Techniques in live animal culture with an emphasis on basic principals that can be applied to the culture of any organism for research, display, or commercial profit.
+Techniques in live animal culture with an emphasis on basic principles that can be applied to the culture of any organism for research, display, or commercial profit.

 Lecture and laboratory studies of bioenergetics, community structure, population dynamics, predation, competition, and speciation in marine ecosystems.